 One novelty, I should mention was American remote-control cars.
 When I was about five, our next-door neighbours’ father regularly traveled to America.
 After one trip, he presented his two sons with these remote-controlled cars.
 I can’t be certain but I think one was a Cadillac.
 These were way ahead of what we had in the UK – positively futuristic.
 We didn’t have remote-control until about 1980, when I did finally get one.
 American toys always had a mystique for me after seeing these two cars in the 60s.

 After cars, I progressed to trains.
 Horny and Tri-ang trains were the thing.
 In 1968 the two companies hadn’t yet merged.
 I saw the Tri-ang Princess class pacifics of a friend’s train set and I had to have one of my own.
-My dad chose the Hornby Flying Scotsman set.
-It had a lovely big, green steam engine, a tender, three standard carriages and a pullman carriage and about twenty feet of track.
-At first, I just laid it on the carpet but it was soon clear this was not a good idea; the cat couldn’t resist taking a swipe at the train every time it came around the track.
+My dad chose the Hornby Flying Scotsman train set.
+It had a lovely big, green steam engine, a tender, three standard carriages, a Pullman carriage and about twenty feet of track.
+At first, I just laid it on the carpet but it was soon clear this was not a good idea; the cat couldn’t resist taking a swipe at the train every time it came around.

 “You need a proper, permanent track base,” my dad told me.